From Due Date to Late Date: Strategies for a Tenant Not Paying Rent

 Does landlord insurance cover unpaid rent in situations of eviction?

 To protect against unpaid rent, landlords should consider rent guarantee insurance.
-This type of insurance is a separate policy that specifically covers lost rental income due to non-payment.
-This insurance helps recover lost rent and may also help to cover eviction-related legal costs.
+Unlike landlord insurance, this type of insurance is a separate policy that specifically covers lost rental income due to non-payment.

 Landlords should review their insurance policies to understand limitations, exclusions, and potential gaps in coverage.